 - Bring together practitioners, researchers, and decision-makers working in the fields of urban planning, post-carbon transitions, urban social movements, and political economy

-- Degrowth in the Suburbs: A Radical Urban Imaginary, by Samuel Alexander and Brendan Gleeson.
-Due to be published November 2018.
+- Degrowth in the Suburbs: A Radical Urban Imaginary, by Samuel Alexander and Brendan Gleeson (2018), which includes a foreword by David Holmgren.

 - Retrosuburbia: The Downshifter’s Guide to a Resilient Future, by David Holmgren (2018)

 - The suburbs are the spiritual home of overconsumption.
 But they also hold the key to a better future in The Conversation, by Samuel Alexander and Brendan Gleeson

 - Degrowth in the Suburbs in The Ecologist, by Samuel Alexander and Brendan Gleeson

 Happen Films have made a short documentary on Samuel Alexander's household practices of voluntary simplicity and downshifting.
 The themes are intimately related to those discussed in Degrowth in the Suburbs.

 Should 'degrowth' narratives be considered alongside SSPs?
 This poster was presented at the Scenarios Forum in March 2019, Denver.